TommyNeeld/private-company-insights/README.md

 One thing to note re. this relationship, it is derived on data for companies with between ~200-100,000 employees and as such, the relationship may not hold for companies with fewer employees.

-#### App Downloads

-App Downloads may be a little more difficult to use as a proxy for revenue as it depends on the type of business.

-#### Web Visits

-...

 ### Industry Classification